In this section you will find information on the Latvian legal system.

 Binding regulations enter into force on the day following their publication in their official publication channel, unless they specify a later date of entry into force.

 Binding local government regulations cease to be in force in the following circumstances:

 - upon entry into force of binding regulations repealing the earlier regulations;

-- upon entry into force of a provision of the closing provisions of other binding regulations which repeals the earlier regulations;
+- upon entry into force of a provision of the closing provisions of binding regulations which repeal the earlier regulations;

 - if a provision of a higher-ranking law or regulation, on the basis of which the relevant binding regulations were issued, ceases to be in force;